sswietoniowski/learning-aspnetcore-webapi-7-building-minimal-apis/README.md

 - make sure the URLs make sense,
 - use nouns in URLs, not verbs,
-- don't mik plural and singular nouns.
+- don't mix plural and singular nouns.

 BTW do you know the difference between _URI_ and _URL_?
 If not look up [here](https://pl.wikipedia.org/wiki/Uniform_Resource_Identifier).